Mary J. Blige is a genre-defying artist. Her nine Grammy wins are evidence to this fact.

 Blige has won five GRAMMYs in the R&B field including Best Female R&B Vocal Performance for “He Think I Don’t Know.”

 Look at Blige’s wins for the other different genres:

-Blige could break her own record this year as she is nominated for Best Dance Recording for “F For You” with Disclosure, which marks her first nomination in the Dance/Electronica field.
+Blige had a great chance to break her own record at the 57th Annual Grammy Awards, as was nominated for Best Dance Recording for “F For You” with Disclosure.
+It marked her first nomination in the Dance/Electronic field.